Pre-order now

 How much does a blood test cost at the vet?

-How often should cats have a blood test?
+How often should cats have blood tests?